1998 NCAA Division I women's basketball tournament

 The 1998 NCAA Division I women's basketball tournament began on March 13, 1998, and concluded on March 29, 1998, when Tennessee won the national title.
 The Final Four was held at Kemper Arena in Kansas City, Missouri, on March 27–29, 1998.
-Tennessee, Louisiana Tech, NC State, and Arkansas qualified to the Final Four.
+Tennessee, Louisiana Tech, NC State, and Arkansas qualified for the Final Four.
 Tennessee and Louisiana Tech won their semi-final Final Four matchups and continued on to the championship.
 Tennessee defeated Louisiana Tech 93–75 to take their sixth title, and complete an undefeated season (39–0).